3 Steps to undelete partition to recover lost files with the free undelete software:

 Step2.
 Choose the device for scanning and then you just need to wait before the scanning is over.

 Step3.
-Then, you can select the files you want to recover and save them.
+Then, you can select the files you want to recover and save them onto another disk.

 Download and install TestDisk: Visit the official TestDisk website (https://www.cgsecurity.org/wiki/TestDisk_Download) and download the appropriate version for your operating system.